frida/frida-website/_posts/2018-07-12-frida-12-0-released.markdown

 Back then it was somewhat tedious to communicate with an agent as the [rpc][] API didn't exist, but even so, it was a bad design decision.
 The [JS APIs][] are numerous and not all can be exposed without introducing new layers of complexity.
-Another aspect was that every language binding would have to duplicate such convenience APIs, or we would have to add core APIs that bindings could expose.
+Another aspect is that every language binding would have to duplicate such convenience APIs, or we would have to add core APIs that bindings could expose.
 Both are terrible options, and cause confusion by blurring the lines, ultimately confusing people new to Frida.
-Granted it did make life easier for some very simple use-caes, like memory dumping tools, but for everybody else it just added bloat and confusion.
+Granted, it did make things easier for some very simple use-cases, like memory dumping tools, but for everybody else it just added bloat and confusion.

 These APIs are now finally gone from our Python and Node.js bindings.
 The other bindings are unaffected as they didn't implement any such convenience APIs.